corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 ##	Introduction
 This document describes the component Verification Portal for the System “Corona Warn App”.
 In the world of the Corona Warn App the Verification Portal allows hotline employees to generate teleTANs which are used by users of the mobile App to upload their diagnostic keys.
 A teleTAN is a proof that somebody was tested positive for SARS-CoV-2.

-This document links the overall system architecture with the software design of the Verification Portal , it links user stories with implementation inside the Verification Portal.
+This document links the overall system architecture with the software design of the Verification Portal, it links user stories with implementation inside the Verification Portal.

 This document is intended to be read by people who want to get insights how verification for hotline and health authorities works in detail, it is our guideline for implementation.
 This document is a mixture of software design and requirement specification, it may be splitted in future.